Thanks for visiting 🙂

 - you can relax your grip and still maintain control

-- your stitch gauge remains the same as the yarn rests on the outer points of the hex shape.
+- your stitch gauge remains the same as the yarn rests on the outer ends of the hex shape.

 Ergonomic Knitting Needles